 Are your rose leaves turning red?
-Red leaves on a rose bush can be normal to the growth pattern of the bush; however, this can also be a warning sign of big problems.
-It is good for the rose loving gardener to know the difference between the normal growth and the warning of a big problem that has come to your home garden or rose bed.
+Red leaves on a rose bush can be normal to the growth pattern of the bush, however, this can also be a warning sign of big problems.
+It is good for the rose-loving gardener to know the difference between normal growth and the warning of a big problem that has come to your home garden or rose bed.
 Keep reading to learn more about what causes leaves to turn red on roses.

 When a Rose Bush with Red Leaves is Normal

 The new foliage of many roses starts out a very deep red to nearly purple in color.
 From this new growth comes the forming of buds and future beautiful blooms.
 Every time we deadhead our roses (remove the old blooms), we will see this new foliage coming forth.
 Its rich and healthy coloration is truly a joy to see, as we know blooms will soon follow and we also know the bush is happy and healthy.

 The deep red foliage will typically change over to either a deep or light green color as the new foliage ages.
 On some roses, the deep red coloration of the leaves tends to move to the outer edges of the leaf and stays there.
 It may appear that the edges of the leaves are burned in some manner.

 Taking a closer look we will see that there is a nice glisten to the outer edges of the leaves that matches the green portion of the leaf or leaves.
 The textures of the two areas and that little glisten tell us that things are okay.
 If the darker edges of the leaves appear dry or broken, however, it could be heat stress burn or chemical burning.

 When Rose Leaves Turning Red Signal a Problem